juanreyes97/project1_team5/README.md

 Repository for project 1 Data Analytics Bootcamp

 ## Introduction

-This goal of this project is to analyze market data for electric vehicles.
+The objective of this project is to conduct an in-depth analysis of data from the electric car industry to identify patterns or trends.
 The data is limited to low-cost electric vehicles in the UK and Germany.
-The objective of this project is to conduct an in-depth analysis of data from the electric car industry to identify patterns, trends and/or future prospects

 ## Sources